THE FUTURE OF YOUTH FOOTBALL

 Hans-Joachim Watzke, DFB Vice President and Managing Director of Borussia Dortmund, sharply criticised the youth academy reforms in September 2023.
 Watzke described the reforms as "incomprehensible and incomprehensible to me" and announced that he would push through a "reform of the reform".
 His criticism was directed at the new forms of the game.
 He also believes that young players could lose their sense of winning and losing as a result of these changes.
 He emphasised that the experience of defeat is necessary in order to find the "great strength" to win.
 He criticised German society, saying: "If we are afraid that an eight-year-old will be completely thrown off balance because he loses 5:0 with his team, then that also says a lot about German society."
 Watzke also attacked the discussion about the abolition of goals in children's football and was ironic about it.
 He warned against an overemphasis on stress reduction and working from home in society and transferred this criticism to youth football by claiming that the DFB and society want to avoid pressure to perform, which he considered to be the wrong approach.⁹

-In an interview with the podcast "kicker meets DAZN" in November 2023, Hannes Wolf, the DFB's Director of Youth, Training and Development, reiterated the need for youth football reform in Germany.
+In an interview with the podcast ‘kicker meets DAZN’ in November 2023, Hannes Wolf, Director of Youth, Training and Development at the DFB, reiterated the need for youth football reform in Germany.
 Wolf emphasised the need for a new approach in youth football in order to keep pace with the international competition.
-His quote: "We have to do better and rethink because the others have become better.
-Once that is accepted, the rest won't be quite so difficult."
+His quote: ‘We have to do better and rethink because the others have become better.
+Once that is accepted, the rest won't be quite so difficult.’
 Wolf also commented on the criticism of the reform, particularly in the children's sector, and took a positive view of the debate that has arisen.
-He explained: "What we have now is a debate.
-The topic wasn't discussed incorrectly before, it wasn't discussed at all for decades."
-He emphasised the importance of change and the willingness to adapt when it is recognised that these changes will benefit children and their development.
+He explained: ‘What we have now is a debate.
+The topic wasn't discussed incorrectly before, it wasn't discussed at all for decades.’
+He emphasised how important the willingness to adapt is once it is recognised that these changes will benefit children and their development.
 Wolf was responding to criticism from Hans-Joachim Watzke.
-He emphasised the importance of the reform for future-oriented development in German youth football.¹⁰ Another advocate of the reform is the globally represented Munich Football School (MFS), which has stood for the motto "development before results" for over 20 years.
-In their podcast "#einfachbesserfussballspielen", founders Michael Schuppke and David Niedermeier warned of the potentially negative impact of "polemical statements" by influential figures such as Rangnick and Watzke on public opinion, particularly with regard to the supposed importance of results and tables.
-They reiterate that their abolition will in no way mean that the winning mentality of the players will suffer as a result.
-They are expressly in favour of the introduction of the new forms of play, as these have been proven to lead to more contact with the ball and reduce waiting times to a minimum thanks to the rotation principle.
-They also appeal to Rangnick, Watzke and other experts in professional football to keep a low profile in the debate and ask them to refer to experts in children's and youth football, such as Hannes Wolf.¹¹
+He emphasised the importance of the reform for future-oriented development in German youth football.¹⁰

-International perspectives
+International Perspectives

 1. England